jonathanmaron/theimagingsource-tisd-sdk/README.md

 ## Unit Tests

 The SDK ships with complete unit tests.
-Simply run `phpunit` in the root directory.
+Simply run `composer test` in the root directory.

 ## JSON Structure